Vincent Bach Corporation: Mount Vernon Period

-In 1961 Vincent Bach was 71 and the company was acquired that year by The Selmer Company, with Bach staying on as a consultant and continuing to work until at least 1974.
+In 1961 Vincent Bach was 71 and the company was acquired that year by The Selmer Company, becoming a "wholly owned subsidiary" on 25 September.
+Bach stayed on as a consultant and continued to work until at least 1974.
 Bach accepted the bid from Selmer even though some others of the 13 which he received were higher.

 Selmer asked Bach, as the first task in his new (lifetime) position as technical consultant, to redesign his trumpet so as to eliminate the unique one inch pull required to be in tune, in favor of a standard 1/2 inch pull.
 This design was dubbed the model 180.